 Benefits of Structured Notes

 A structured note is a way for retail investors to access parts of the market that they ordinarily might not see.
 This makes them inherently valuable to lower-level investors that don’t have tons of capital to invest.

 For instance, structured notes can include a risky investment like gold futures, while providing the security of a bond.
 If that bond comes with a principal guarantee, the worst outcome is that your money effectively sits idle.
 If you don’t invest with a reputable institution and don’t receive such protection for your principal, that’s where risk (including bond default risk) enters the equation.

 Risks of Structured Notes

 The bond component of a structured note can make this product seem more secure than it actually is.
 The bond portion of many structured notes might guarantee only a portion of your money back.
 It might also guarantee just a base return if the rest of the investment goes well.

-The derivative portion of structured notes are exposed to the risk of whatever market they are tied to..
-Your return is based entirely on investment performance.
+The derivative portion of structured notes are exposed to the risk of whatever market they are tied to.
+Your return is comes entirely from investment performance.
 Your principal may be in the balance as well.

 A structured note can help average investors test new markets.
-But commodity futures and foreign currency bundles can be extremely complicated for those average investors.
+But commodity futures and foreign currency bundles can be extremely complex for those average investors.
 It’s possible to lose a lot of money before you fully understand the risks and commitment behind a structured note.

 Liquidity and Call Provisions

 Your money is locked up in a structured note until the bond matures.
-There isn’t a market to resell a structured note to, so you’re somewhat stuck with it.
+There isn’t a market to resell a structured note to, so it’s basically yours.

 However, the bond issuer can include a call provision that recalls the structured note before maturity if it’s losing money.
-Your money is locked up if the derivative portion performs poorly.
+You can then lose your money if the derivative portion performs poorly.
 If that derivative performs well, the issuer can recall the note before you are able to collect a return.